 New Year Resolutions

 The NICORETTE® brand offers the adaptability and flexibility for smokers of all types to find a product compatible to the way of giving up smoking that works best for them with a tool to help you pick on the website.
 If the gum doesn’t work, the patch might.
-Sometimes it is a combination that is needed.
-Whatever the product, the NICORETTE® brand can help smokers deal with giving up in a gentle and more importantly, sustainable manner.
-The products help combat those cravings which are the enemy of any smoker trying to cut down or give up all together.
+Sometimes it is a combination that is best.
+The NICORETTE® products can help combat those cravings which are the enemy of any smoker trying to cut down or give up all together.

 So, smokers everywhere, will you be putting the NICORETTE® brand on your shopping list?